About the Consumer Protection Act, 2002

 Consumer Beware List

-The Ministry of Public and Business Service Delivery maintains the Consumer Beware List, a searchable list of businesses that have contravened, been charged or convicted under the province’s consumer protection laws, or have failed to meet certain requirements for responding to consumer complaints.
+The Ministry of Public and Business Service Delivery and Procurement maintains the Consumer Beware List, a searchable list of businesses that have contravened, been charged or convicted under the province’s consumer protection laws, or have failed to meet certain requirements for responding to consumer complaints.

 Information about a business will remain on the Consumer Beware List from 21 to 27 months.